hartti/AustralianMines/README.md

 ## Steps to import the CSV data to Neo4j

 The following brute-force method of importing the data need polishing, but it gets the job done.
 I will work on improving the process.
 The assumption is that you have either Neo4j desktop client installed or you are using some online storage to host your Neo4j database.
-The prerequisite is that you have a running, emtpty instance of Neo4j database.
+The prerequisite is that you have a running, empty instance of Neo4j database, which also has APOC installed (for reverse geocoding).

 1. Copy your csv-file to the Import-directory of your database and name the file "output.csv"
 2. Create the mines
 ```